cristianscheid/dual-backend-book-crud/README.md

 ## Description

 This project was developed to gain hands-on experience with Node.js and Express.
-The backend was initially built as a RESTful API using Laravel.
-The same API routes were then replicated in Node.js/Express to explore the stack.
-The system enables managing book records through CRUD (Create, Read, Update, Delete) operations, offering the flexibility to choose between two RESTful APIs: Laravel (PHP) or Node.js/Express.
-Both backends interact with a shared SQLite database, while the Angular frontend provides a seamless and consistent user experience, regardless of the backend selected.
+The backend was first created as a RESTful API in Laravel, then replicated in Node.js/Express to explore the stack.
+It provides CRUD operations for managing book records, with the flexibility to choose between Laravel (PHP) or Node.js/Express APIs.
+Both backends connect to a shared SQLite database, while the Angular frontend maintains a consistent user experience, regardless of the selected backend.

 ### Features